apache/accumulo-wikisearch/INSTALL.md

 	into the search box at ui.jsp, and the auths parameter is a comma-separated list of wikis that you want to search (i.e. enwiki,frwiki,dewiki, etc. Or you can use all)

+  - NOTE: Ran into a [bug] that did not allow an EJB3.1 war file.
+The workaround is to separate the RESTEasy servlet from the EJBs by creating an EJB jar and a WAR file.

 [ejb-jar.xml.example]: query/src/main/resources/META-INF/ejb-jar.xml.example
 [dump-files]: http://dumps.wikimedia.org/backup-index.html
 [wikipedia.xml.example]: ingest/conf/wikipedia.xml.example